ToniDarder/sizing_course/about/installation.md

 `git pull`
 ```

+Then, create a new conda environment by running:

+`conda create -n sizing_course python=3.9`

+`source activate sizing_course` or `conda activate sizing_course`

 Then install the required dependencies by running:

 `pip install -r sizing_course/requirements.txt`

+Then, create a new kernel accessible from Jupyter Lab:
+`conda install ipykernel`

+`ipython kernel install --user --name=sizing_course`

 ```{tip}
 To zip the folder you can open a terminal at the father directory of the project and run: